Rakshith-Manandi/text-to-image-using-GAN/README.md

-# Text-to-Image-Synthesis
+# Text to Image Synthesis Synthesis using Generative Adversarial Networks

 ## Intoduction

 This project is mainly inspired from [Generative Adversarial Text-to-Image Synthesis paper](https://arxiv.org/abs/1605.05396).
 We implemented this model using PyTorch.
 In this model we train a conditional generative adversarial network, conditioned on text captions, to generate images that correspond to the captions.
 The network architecture is shown below.
 This architecture is based on DCGAN.

 <figure><img src='images/dcgan_network.png'></figure>
-Image credits [1]
+Credits: [1]

 ## Datasets

 We used the hdf5 format of these datasets which can be found here for [birds_hdf5](https://drive.google.com/file/d/1mNhn6MYpBb-JwE86GC1kk0VJsYj-Pn5j/view) and here for [flowers_hdf5](https://drive.google.com/file/d/1EgnaTrlHGaqK5CCgHKLclZMT_AMSTyh8/view).
 These hdf5 datasets were converted from [Caltech-UCSD Birds 200](http://www.vision.caltech.edu/visipedia/CUB-200.html) and [Oxford Flowers](http://www.robots.ox.ac.uk/~vgg/data/flowers/102/) datasets.

-We used the [text embeddings](https://github.com/reedscot/icml2016) provided by the paper authors.
+We used the [text embeddings](https://github.com/reedscot/icml2016) provided by the paper([1]) authors.

-**Hd5 file taxonomy**
-`
- - split (train | valid | test )
-    - example_name
-      - 'name'
-      - 'img'
-      - 'embeddings'
-      - 'class'
-      - 'txt'

 ## Requirements

-- pytorch
-- visdom
+- PyTorch
 - h5py
+- EasyDict
 - PIL
-- numpy
+- Numpy

-This implementation currently only support running with GPUs.<br/>
+This implementation only supports running with GPUs.<br/>

 **To install all the dependencies please do:** <br/>
 $ pip install -r requirements.txt<br/>